brettinternet/slides/content/ai/_index.md

 {{< x user="RyanEls4" id="1879978018204184582" >}}

 {{% note %}}
-There are some who may think this way.
+There are some who may think this way with AI.

-I think we're headed toward a moment like this (a "fourth turning", if you will 😏)
+They think we're headed towards a "fourth turning", if you will 😏
 {{% /note %}}

 ---